PrefectHQ/prefect/docs/core/concepts/results.md

 Prefect allows data to pass between Tasks as a first class operation.
 Additionally, Prefect was designed with security and privacy concerns in mind.
 Consequently, Prefect's abstractions allow users to take advantage of all its features without ever needing to surrender control, access, or even visibility of their private data.

 One of the primary ways in which this is achieved is through the use of "Results" and "Result Handlers".
 At a high level, all `State` objects have a `Result` object associated with them.
 Tasks can be configured to provide a `ResultHandler` to their `Result` objects, which specifies how the outputs of that Task should be handled if they need to be persisted for any reason.
-(For background on when / why this might occur, see the Concepts section on [caching](execution.html#caching)).
-This _includes_ the situation where a _downstream_ task needs to cache its inputs - each input will be stored according to its own individual result handler.

 ::: warning Result Handlers are always attached to Task outputs For example, suppose Task A has Result Handler A, and Task B has Result Handler B, and that A passes data downstream to B. If B fails and requests a retry, it needs to cache its inputs, one of which came from A. When it stores this data, it will use Result Handler A.